-- 3.21 CRS costs comprise the Internal and External Costs associated with the Switching Programme.
-The costs and performance of the Switching Programme are dealt with separately from the rest of DCC's business. - 3.22 Consistent with Internal and External Costs, we require the same level of evidence and justification in relation to these costs, as set out in paragraphs above.
+3.21 CRS costs comprise the Internal and External Costs associated with the Switching Programme.

+3.22 Consistent with Internal and External Costs, we require the same level of evidence and justification in relation to these costs, as set out in paragraphs above.